Jason Bacashihua

-Jason Bacashihua (born September 20, 1982) is an American professional ice hockey goaltender who last played for Manchester Storm in the UK Elite Ice Hockey League (EIHL).
-He has played in the National Hockey League with the St. Louis Blues, various teams in the AHL and ECHL, HC 05 Banská Bystrica of the Slovak Extraliga, and High1 in Asia League Ice Hockey.
+Jason Bacashihua (born September 20, 1982) is an American former ice hockey goaltender.
+He played 38 games in the National Hockey League with the St. Louis Blues during the 2005–06 and 2006–07 seasons.
+The rest of his career, which lasted from 2002 to 2022, was spent in the minor leagues and then in various leagues through Europe and Asia.
+Internationally Bacashihua played for the American national team at the 2006 and 2007 World Championship.

 Playing career

 Bacashihua was selected in the first round of the 2001 NHL Entry Draft by the Dallas Stars, 26th overall.
-He spent two seasons with the Stars' AHL affiliate Utah Grizzlies before he was traded on June 25, 2004 to the St. Louis Blues for Shawn Belle.
+He spent two seasons with the Stars' AHL affiliate Utah Grizzlies before he was traded on June 25, 2004, to the St. Louis Blues for Shawn Belle.

 Jason played for the Blues AHL affiliates, the Worcester IceCats and the Peoria Rivermen, before being called up to the main Blues roster and making his NHL debut in the 2005–06 season.
 After failing to make the team out of training camp, Bacashihua was assigned to Peoria prior to the 2007–08 season.

 On November 8, 2007, Bacashihua was traded by the Blues to the Colorado Avalanche for future considerations, and was assigned to the Avalanche's affiliate, the Lake Erie Monsters.
 The Monsters are the same Grizzlies franchise, renamed and relocated, with whom Bacashihua started his AHL career.
 Bacashihua spent the next season and a half with the Monsters rotating the starting position with Tyler Weiman.
 During the 2008–09 season between February and March, Bacashihua won a franchise-best eight straight games.
 He was selected as the AHL Player of the Week (February 23 – March 1), to mark the first time in franchise history a Monsters player had received the award.

 On July 31, 2009, Bacashihua signed a one-year contract with the Hershey Bears of the AHL for the 2009–10 season.
 He appeared in pre-season games for the Washington Capitals before being reassigned to Hershey.
 In 22 regular season games he won an impressive 17 however he was demoted to third choice goalie behind Capitals prospects and failed to make a playoff appearance for the Calder Cup winning Bears.

 On July 2, 2010, Bacashihua returned to the Colorado Avalanche organization, signing a one-year contract as a free agent for the 2010–11 season.
 Assigned to reacquaint with the Lake Erie Monsters, Bacashihua split the season with former NHL goaltender John Grahame to form one of the best performing tandems in the AHL.
 He was recalled by the Avalanche on one occasion to serve as backup in place of the injured Craig Anderson, however failed to make his Avalanche debut.
 Returning to the Monsters to set a career professional best in goals against average, Bacashihua appeared in 42 games for 23 wins to help guide the Monsters to their first post-season berth.